zakuArbor/zakuarbor.github.io/_pages/about.md

 <ul class>
 <li>¹Wired or digital world, whatever you prefer</li>
 <li>²Random in any context I write should not be taken as true randomness unless explicitly stated in the context</li>
-<li>I am no expert and all opinions are my own and do not represent any instiution nor employer I am associated with</li>
+<li>I am no expert and all opinions are my own and do not represent any institution nor employer I am associated with</li>
 </ul>

 <p class = "last-edit"><b>Last Major Edit:</b> 2024-08-18</p>

----

-* manga: cross-game, pokemon adventures, tsubasa chronicles